Basma23/learning-journal/Operators and Loops.md

 **There are two types of operators and these are:**

-- Comparision operators.
+- Comparison operators.
 - Logical operators.

-We use the operators of **comparision** to specify equality or difference between variables or values, and the result will be a boolean which giv as true or false
+We use the operators of **comparison** to specify equality or difference between variables or values, and the result will be a Boolean which give us true or false

-**There are eight types of comparision operators and these are:**
+**There are eight types of comparison operators and these are:**
 - IS EQUAL TO ==
 - IS NOT EQUAL TO !==
 - STRICT EQUAL TO ===